-- 1. Introduction - 1.1.
+- 1.1.
 At Eton Academy, our foremost priority is to foster a universally positive environment that ensures the safety, confidence, and mutual respect of every individual within our community.
 We firmly believe in celebrating and respecting individual differences and in alignment with these values, we are dedicated to the complete eradication of bullying in our school. - 1.2.
 This policy is crafted in alignment with the obligations set forth by The Equality Act 2010.
 Under this legislation, it is illegal in England and Wales for a school's responsible body to discriminate against, harass, victimise, exclude, or otherwise detrimentally affect a pupil.
 Our policy is a reflection of our adherence to these legal requirements, ensuring an environment of equality and respect. - 1.3.
-In instances where bullying is suspected to pose a significant risk to a child's well-being, such incidents will be treated as a matter of child protection.
-In these cases, our actions will be in accordance with Eton Academy's Child Protection and Safeguarding Children Policy.
-It is our duty to ensure that every child is protected from harm and that their welfare is a paramount concern. - 1.4.
+In instances where bullying is suspected to pose a significant risk to a child/young person's/young person's well-being, such incidents will be treated as a matter of child/young person protection.
+In these cases, our actions will be in accordance with Eton Academy's child/young person Protection and Safeguarding child/young person Policy.
+It is our duty to ensure that every child/young person is protected from harm and that their welfare is a paramount concern.

+1.4.
 We recognize that bullying may be a symptom of deeper issues.
-Therefore, when necessary, we will seek the support of external services to address and resolve the underlying factors contributing to a child's involvement in bullying.
-Our approach is holistic, focusing not only on the prevention of bullying but also on the root causes and long-term well-being of our students. - 2.
-Defining Bullying
+Therefore, when necessary, we will seek the support of external services to address and resolve the underlying factors contributing to a child/young person's involvement in bullying.
+Our approach is holistic, focusing not only on the prevention of bullying but also on the root causes and long-term well-being of our students.

+2. Defining Bullying